-BreezoMeter’s mission is to improve the health of billions of people around the world with real-time, location-based, actionable air quality data.
+BreezoMeter’s air quality data is real-time, location-based, and actionable, aiming to improve the health of billions of people around the world.
 We collect a huge amount of data about air pollution, and have developed advanced technologies to turn it into actionable information.

 But how do we actually do that?
 If you’re reading this, you’re probably wondering.
 So, without further ado, here are the 5 most common questions we receive about BreezoMeter!

 #Q1: How Does BreezoMeter Collect & Calculate Air Quality Data?
 What Sensors Do you Use?